mavera12/EHR/Generic-Module-Framework:-Basics.md

 ### RxNorm Codes

-[RxNorm](https://en.wikipedia.org/wiki/RxNorm) codes describe prescriptions of medication.
+[RxNorm](https://en.wikipedia.org/wiki/RxNorm) codes describe prescriptions and medications.
 They include dosage information and common Brands.
 In the Generic Module Framework these codes are used only for `MedicationOrder` states.

 For a searchable directory of RxNorm codes see the U.S. National Library of Medicine [RxNorm Browser](https://mor.nlm.nih.gov/RxNav/).